20 Practical Tips to Increase Church Giving

 Do you set ten percent as a target, and encourage people to become more generous as they become more like Jesus?

 And then there’s another question to tackle: If you’re aiming for a certain percentage of income, then what is that a percentage of, exactly?
 Pre-tax?
 Post-tax?
 Post-debt?
 These are questions that are going through people’s minds as they consider giving.
 Being prepared to answer them may mean the difference between generosity and confusion.
+Keep in mind that tithers make up 10%-25% of an average church congregation currently.
+When addressing this topic, you’ll be talking to the majority of your attendees.

 Pro-tip: Here’s a list of Bible verses on tithing you may want to share with your congregation if you want them to have an understanding of what the Bible says on the matter.